apurba-tukl/Algorithmic-Trading/README.md

+#Algorithmic-Trading

 This section covers the fundamentals of applying data science in Algorithmic Trading.
-'Trend Following strategy' is being used as the tool for Algorithmic Trading.
+The concept of 'Trend Following strategy' is being used as the tool for Algorithmic Trading.
+'Trend Following strategy' focuses on long (slow) and short term (fast) trend to devise the mechanism for suggesting a buy or a sell which is equivalent to a long or a short postion of securities in a portfolio.